neurosnap/erock.io/content/blog/scaling-js-codebase-multiple-platforms/index.md

 ### Feature-based folder organization

 There are two predominate ways to organize code: layer-based and feature-based folder organization.
-Uncle Bob's words echo through my halls "architecture should indicate intent and not implementation."
 When building an application, the top level source code should not look the same for every single application.
-The rails-style MVC folder structure (layer-based) is not a good approach to building a large application.
-Why?
-One might ask.
-The main reason for me is it muddles each feature together into one application instead of treating them as their own entities.
+The rails-style MVC folder structure (layer-based) muddles each feature together into one application instead of treating them as their own entities.
 Building a new feature in isolation is more difficult when each component of a feature needs to join the other features.
-Using a feature-based approach, the new feature can be built in isolation, away from everything else and then "hooked up" later when it's finished.
+Using a feature-based approach the new feature can be built in isolation, away from everything else and then "hooked up" later when it's finished.

 Layer-based